A User represents a person who may need to be notified of some action occurring in your product.

 We do not take storing your user data lightly.
 You can learn more about our security posture and best practices on our security page.

-If you've used a Customer Data Platform (CDP) like Segment before, sending data to Knock will be familiar to you.
+You can use the identify user API to send us data for a single user.
+If you've used a Customer Data Platform (CDP) like Segment before, this will be familiar to you.

 Please note: you cannot change a user's id once it has been set, so we recommend you use an non-transient